jungmannlab/picasso/docs/render.rst

 SMLM clusterer
 ^^^^^^^^^^^^^^
 Cluster localizations with the custom algorithm designed for SMLM.
 In short, localizations with the maximum number of neighboring localizations within a user-defined radius are chosen as cluster centers, around which all localizations withing the given radius belong to one cluster.
 If two or more such clusters overlap, they are combined.

+*NOTE:* it is highly recommended to remove any fiducial markers before clustering, to lower clustering time, given they are of no interest to the user.
+To do that, the markers can be picked and removed using ``Tools > Remove localizations in picks``.

 Test clusterer
 ^^^^^^^^^^^^^^